$0 Portugal Digital Nomad Visa (D8) Guide — Quick-Start Checklist

 The Appointment Process: Step by Step

-Step 1: Register on the AIMA portal immediately upon arriving in Portugal.
+Step 1: Register on the AIMA portal promptly after arriving in Portugal.

 As soon as you land and have a Portuguese address, go to portal-renovacoes.aima.gov.pt and log in with the credentials from your entry visa.
 In many cases, your 4-month entry visa includes a QR code linked to a pre-scheduled appointment — check this first.
 If no appointment is pre-assigned, you'll need to request one through the portal.

-Register within the first 72 hours of arriving.
+Register promptly after arriving.
 The date you enter the queue matters more than which city you're in.

 Step 2: Wait for your appointment notification.

 The portal sends an email when your appointment date is assigned.
-Current waits in 2026: 1–3 months in Porto, 2–6 months in Lisbon.
+Current waits in 2026 range from 1–6 months depending on location and case.
 If you're approaching the 4-month expiry of your entry visa without an appointment, your status is protected by Portuguese government decrees that extend your legal right to remain.
 Keep a copy of your portal registration and the relevant government decree.

 Step 3: Attend the biometrics appointment.